PhillipsCurtis/PhillipsCurtis.github.io/index.md

 # Portfolio

 Howdy!
-My name is Curtis PHillips, and I have recently graduated from Towson.
+My name is Curtis Phillips, and I have recently graduated from Towson.
 This website showcases both the biology and the computer science projects I have worked on during my education, and will be updated with any personal projects I start moving forward.
 Some projects cannot be shown in some capacity in order to hide potential solutions for future classes.

 ---